AnSyn/imagery-implementation/README.md

 # Imagery Implementation
-  this repo show you how to use `@ansyn/imagery` `@ansyn/ol` packages to create a fast map web app of your own.
+  This repo show you how to use `@ansyn/imagery` `@ansyn/ol` packages to create a fast map web app of your own.

 ## Installation
-  inside your angular project run
+  Inside your angular project run
   ``` bash
     npm install @ansyn/imagery @ansyn/ol @angular/matrials @angular/cdk @types/geojson
   ```